 Facilities and Other Resources

-The UT Arlington Library holds 1.2 million print volumes, 242,000 electronic books, 24,000 e-journals and databases, 3,500 print journal subscriptions, 8,000 linear feet of manuscript and archival material, 4.5 million historical photographs, and 10,000 historical maps and cartographic items, not to mention government documents, multimedia items (CDs, DVDs, etc.), broadsides, and materials in other formats.
+The University of Texas at Arlington, with an enrollment of 51,000 (second only to UT Austin in the UT system), is situated on 420 acres and has over 100 buildings.
+The UT Arlington Library holds 1.2 million print volumes, 432,000 electronic books, 42,000 e-journals and databases, 3,500 print journal subscriptions, 8,000 linear feet of manuscript and archival material, 4.5 million historical photographs, and 10,000 historical maps and cartographic items, not to mention government documents, multimedia items (CDs, DVDs, etc.), broadsides, and materials in other formats.
 The Library is comprised of six facilities (Central Library, Science and Engineering Library, Architecture and Fine Arts Library, Electronic Business Library, Social Work Electronic Library, and the Fort Worth Santa Fe Center Library) and has a staff of 128 librarians, archivists, technologists, and paraprofessionals.
-The Library has an operating budget of $14 million, and the Central Library is open 24 hours a day.
+The Library has an operating budget of $108 million, and the Central Library is open 24 hours a day.
 The Library is dedicated to supporting the research, teaching, and service needs of the campus community, and to these ends offers a host of services from electronic reserves, to information literacy instruction, to state of the art multi-media editing facilities, to instant messaging reference services.
 More than two million people visit the Library's physical locations during any given academic year, and the website receives 10+ million hits a year.

 UT Arlington offers the range of support services expected at a research university, including: an Office of Information Technology; an Office of Institutional Research, Planning and Effectiveness; an Office of Research; and the Libraries.